 And then you will be approached by many Sadhus, frauds dressed as sadhus, beggars and many people asking for money.
 It is better to ignore all these people.

 We felt that Varanasi is much like our hometown Kolkata.
+There are so much to know and so many things to do at Varanasi.
 It takes little time to get acquainted with it.
 But once you know the place, it is hard not to fall in love with the city.
 You have to see the soul of Varanasi, it is simply bewitching.
 Otherwise, it is just another dirty Indian city!

 Here are a few more pictures of Varanasi!